7:27am PT by Jackie Strause

 During last season's debut of the Kissing Your Sister documentary, Veep jumped ahead of reality to take place in January 2017.
 "We needed to set the timeline so viewers knew when we were in present time and when we were flashing back," explained Mandel of the decision to stamp a date on the series for the first time.

-Also new to Richard's blog is an essay on race and cinema, an appreciation of the game Connect Four and a "Splettcipe" for Spaghetti alla Riccardo.
+Also new to Richard's blog is an essay on race and cinema, an appreciation of the game Connect Four and a "Splettcipe" for Spaghetti alla Riccardo, among other videos.

-While being interviewed by CBS This Morning's Dan Egan, Selina informed America that she has spent the last year working on her Meyer Fund for Adult Literacy.
+While being interviewed by CBS This Morning's Dan Egan on the premiere, Selina informed America that she has spent the last year working on her Meyer Fund for Adult Literacy.
 After saying it out loud, she realized it might not be enough of a cause, and tacked AIDS onto the fund.

 "As we go through the rest of the season, Selina is embracing being a former president and she has to find her path," said Mandel of Selina's quest for relevancy.
 "She has to find a path because she has no other path."